alexgaudiosi/Multify/README.md

 2. In your `product.liquid` file, find the opening `<form>` tag, and remove it, then place an z{% include 'multify.liquid' %}` in its place.

+3. Still in your `product.liquid`, insert the contents of `multify.js.liquid` before the closing body tag.

-3. Give it a test run, and you should see the products fire off to the Shopify API in the console, on completion the table should reset all values to 0.
+4. Give it a test run, and you should see the products fire off to the Shopify API in the console, on completion the table should reset all values to 0.

 ---